Embrace curiosity, learn to communicate, and release resentment with work that honors your connection and your complexity.

-A crisis in one's primary relationship can feel like an identity crisis, opening up the question of the distinction between self and other on the most intimate level.
-Who am I apart from you?
-Who are you apart from me?
-Who are we together?
+A crisis in one’s primary relationship can feel like an identity crisis, opening up the question of the distinction between self and other on the most intimate level.

 Effective couples therapy can help you find home in one another’s hearts and safety in togetherness.

-That said, some of the most effective treatments for couples happen long before problems arise, so if you are seeking relationship counseling as a couple in anticipation of a life transition or just to know one another better, you will be gifting yourselves the opportunity to create an even more stable foundation - shoring up the coastline for life's eventual storm.
+That said, some of the most effective treatments for couples happen long before problems arise, so if you are seeking relationship counseling as a couple in anticipation of a life transition or just to know one another better, you will be gifting yourselves the opportunity to create an even more stable foundation—shoring up the coastline for life’s eventual storm.

 I use a heart-centered approach to help couples open to vulnerability and engage from a place of radical honesty in order to repair trust and rekindle intimacy.